- Brand: IRON °FLASK

 - 3 LIDS: YES, Iron Flask comes with THREE different 100% LEAK PROOF lids.
-Carabiner Straw Lid with 2 Straws, Flip Lid, and a Stainless Steel Lid! *NOTE: The stainless steel lid is plastic from inside and stainless steel from outside*
+Our Patented Straw Lid, Flip Lid, and a Handle Lid.

 - 18/8 PREMIUM STAINLESS STEEL: The Iron Flask is made of 18/8 Stainless steel that is 100% BPA free and non-toxic.
 It will never leave a metal taste or rust.
 HAND WASH ONLY WITH SOAPY HOT WATER!